RitataLU/MethylC-analyzer/Tutorial.md

 ```

-1. Make a sample list and named it as "samples_list.txt" in the location where MethylC.py scripts
+1. Make a sample list and named it as "samples_list.txt" in the location where MethylC.py scripts (samples_list.txt includes in demo)

-samples list format:
+## samples list format:
 sample_name  CGmap_location  group (need to seperate with a tab)
 ```
 wt1 wt1_demo.CGmap.gz   WT
 wt2 wt2_demo.CGmap.gz   WT